wangc86/blog/content/00ub9l1/_index.md

 4. Verbal and visual presentation using academic English

 Base on my background, I will cover the materials in the context of computer science and engineering.
 But no worries if you're not in the department of CSIE - the goal of this course is really about leveraging English as an effective medium in study, not about learning computer science in English.
-But throughout the semester, we do will learn a bit of computer science as a side effect of no harm :)
+Nevertheless, throughout the semester we do will learn a bit of computer science as a side effect of no harm :)

 **Textbook:**